wdehoog/hutspot-ubports/docs/operating/operating.md

 ### Lists
 Hutspot loads items per set using a configured number (max.
 50).
 When there are more results available the next set will be loaded when the list is scrolled to it's end.

-Various actions can triggered using the context menu (long press) of a List Item.
+Various actions can be triggered by clicking on an item or using the context menu (long press).

 ### Player Queue
 The Spotify Web-API does not support a player queue.
 Therefore Hutspot uses it's own special queue playlist.
 This special *Queue Playlist* is used for :